koide3/hdl_graph_slam/README.md

 ## Third-party extensions

-You may be interested in the following nice works built upon hdl_graph_slam:
+See also the following nice works built upon hdl_graph_slam.
+Feel free to request to include your work in the list :)

 - Multi-Robot Mapping (ROS2) developed by [Andreas Serov](https://github.com/aserbremen) : [aserbremen/Multi-Robot-Graph-SLAM](https://github.com/aserbremen/Multi-Robot-Graph-SLAM)